Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 Here, we’re looking at tents that were sold for anything between £300 and £999, which covers a good number of tents in the middle of the market.
 It’s also where larger, weekender and family-size tents are more to the fore.

-This year’s winner Coleman just pipped last year’s winner Berghaus to the post this time, with only one percentage point in it.
+The 2023 Award winner Coleman just pipped the previous year’s winner Berghaus to the post, with only one percentage point in it.

 2022 Tent Owner Satisfaction Awards update